SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

 ContainsOnly matcher
 -----------------------

-Verifies that matcher group has all the values which are being passed in the request in any order or with duplicates.
+Verifies that matcher group contains all those values which are being passed in the request in any order or with duplicates.
 This is case-sensitive.

 Example
 """""""